-Recently it has prove to help dementia patients.
+Recently it has proved to help dementia patients.
 It can improve the speed of attention factors in adults, that peaks about 2.5 hours after intake.
 Other cognitive benefits include increased attention, faster memorization speed, and improved quality of memory.

-Creatine is a nitrogenous organic acid which occurs naturally in animals, and is quickly becoming a popular supplement and it not only builds the muscle power but has also been shown to improve memory and attention span.
-Researchers have discovered that it plays a very important role in brain energy homeostasis,it acts as a buffer for cytosolic and mitochondrial pools of cellular energy.
+Creatine is a nitrogenous organic acid which occurs naturally in animals and is quickly becoming a popular supplement and it not only builds the muscle power but has also been shown to improve memory and attention span.
+Researchers have discovered that it plays a very important role in brain energy homeostasis, it acts as a buffer for cytosolic and mitochondrial pools of cellular energy.

 3. Caffeine + L-theanine

 Studies show that caffeine doesn’t usually improve performance in learning and memory tasks, though its stimulant properties may occasionally have beneficial effects on cognitive performance and mood.
-When consumed in combination with L-theanine, a common amino acid found in green tea, it does in fact create more long-lasting and beneficial effects, including a boost to working memory, rapid visual information processing, and especially attention switching.
+When consumed in combination with L-theanine, a common amino acid found in green tea, it does, in fact, create more long-lasting and beneficial effects, including a boost to working memory, rapid visual information processing, and especially attention switching.

 4. Omega-3 fatty acids